Banco PAN MCP

 Does the description clearly state what the tool does and how it differs from similar tools?

-Description clearly states the tool returns current toolkit state, specifying installed MCPs, connection status, and catalog tool counts.
-This distinguishes it from sibling tools like authenticate or show_version, which serve different purposes.
+The description clearly states the tool 'Returns the current toolkit state' and enumerates specific elements (installed MCPs, connection status, connected accounts, catalog tool counts).
+This distinguishes it from sibling tools like openfinance_list_connections or openfinance_provider_status, which focus on narrower aspects.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.